These 7 ways to speed-clean the house for the holidays will help you have your home sparkling for friends and family.

 Before you can clean you need to get rid of the clutter.
 If there are others in the family, get them involved.
 Make a game/race to get everything quickly picked up and put away.
 REMEMBER: If you don’t use it or love it – Throw it, Donate it or Recycle it.

 - Throw away junk mail and put things that you need to keep in their proper place.

 - If you need to have a better organization system, you will want to sign-up to be part of our Organizing Challenge.
 You will also have access to my 30-Day Organizing Challenge Worksheets!

-- Pick up any toys, clothes, shoes, and coats that are laying around and put them away
+- Pick up any toys, clothes, shoes, and coats that are lying around and put them away

 - I love baskets for toys, throws, pillows, and more.